EUFAR/egads-gui/doc/source/description.rst

   English and normal characters must be used to write every part of the algorithm.
 Special characters can't be used and it will lead to a crash if the GUI tries to save a file with special characters.

 ..
 NOTE ::
-  For more details on how to create algorithms and the purpose of each field, please take a look in the EGADS Lineage Documentation, chapter ALGORITHM DEVELOPMENT, p.
-28.
+  For more details on how to create algorithms and the purpose of each field, please take a look in the EGADS Lineage Documentation, chapter ALGORITHM DEVELOPMENT.

 ^^^^^^^^^^^^^^^^^^^^^^^